SATCOM Market Outlook:

 Component Segment Analysis

 The services sector is expected to witness a robust CAGR of 12.20% from 2026 to 2038 due to the increasing demand for agile, scalable managed SATCOM solutions and enhanced connectivity.
 Managed services allow customers in government, maritime, aviation, and enterprise markets to leverage multi-orbit networks without the cost of large initial investments.
-In March 2024, the U.S. Space Force initiated testing of hybrid SATCOM terminals featuring embedded cybersecurity modules that alternate between military and commercial networks, providing greater resilience and operational security.
+In May 2024, the U.S. Space Force initiated testing of hybrid SATCOM terminals featuring embedded cybersecurity modules that alternate between military and commercial networks, providing greater resilience and operational security.
 This shift to integrated, service-based models is growing market opportunities and driving innovation in SATCOM delivery.
-As organizations seek cost-effectiveness and agility, the services sector will continue to be significant in the SATCOM market.
+As organizations seek cost-effectiveness and agility, the services sector will continue to be significant in the satellite communication market.

 Application Segment Analysis

-The asset tracking and monitoring segment is anticipated to account for 24.6% share until 2038, reflecting growing use of SATCOM in real-time location and condition monitoring in logistics, marine, and air industries.
-Globalstar and Peiker began rolling out satellite-based eCall systems in Europe during April of 2025, enhancing emergency response within the automotive sector.
+The asset tracking and monitoring segment is anticipated to account for a 24.6% share until 2038, reflecting the growing use of SATCOM in real-time location and condition monitoring in logistics, marine, and air industries.
+Globalstar and Peiker began rolling out satellite-based eCall systems in Europe during January 2025, enhancing emergency response within the automotive sector.
 The action demonstrates SATCOM's increasing role in smart mobility and safety applications.
 The segment is underpinned by rising regulatory mandates for vehicle tracking and increasing connected fleets, driving long-term demand.
 As industries shift asset management to a digital process, SATCOM-enabled monitoring solutions are becoming inevitable, raising efficiency, safety, and regulatory compliance.

-Our in-depth analysis of the global market includes the following segments:
+Our in-depth analysis of the satellite communication market includes the following segments:

 Segment |